Capturing Intransitive Dominance in Tennis Forecasting: A Graph Neural Network Approach: General Predictive Performance

-The bookmaker odds' implied probability, denoted as ``PS'', remains notably superior across all surfaces with 69.0\% accuracy and 0.196 Brier score, owing to its incorporation of expert knowledge, real-time market adjustments based on betting activity, and state-of-the-art models.
+The bookmaker odds' implied probability, denoted as ``PS'', remains notably superior overall with 68.7\% accuracy and 0.198 Brier score, owing to its incorporation of expert knowledge, real-time market adjustments based on betting activity, and state-of-the-art models.